KCK police seeing an increase in car sideshows, one recently involving an injury

-WYANDOTTE COUNTY, KS (KCTV) -- KCK police are looking for the driver of a car that slammed into a crowd during a sideshow.
+WYANDOTTE COUNTY, KS (KCTV) -- Police are looking for the driver of a car that slammed into a crowd during a sideshow.

 For months, KCTV5 has been following closely the sideshow and street racing issue in Kansas City, Missouri.